GeoBosh/Rdpack/README.md

         #'
         #' \insertRef{R}{bibtex}

-    The first line above inserts the reference with key 'Rpack:bibtex' in Rdpack's REFERENCES.bib.
-The second line inserts the reference labeled 'R' in file REFERENCES.bib from package =bibtex'.
+    The first line above inserts the reference with key "Rpack:bibtex" in Rdpack's REFERENCES.bib.
+The second line inserts the reference labeled 'R' in file REFERENCES.bib from package "bibtex".

     The example above demonstrates that references from other packages can be inserted (in this case "bibtex"), as well.
 This is strongly discouraged for released